sayantika-mlsec/sayantika-mlsec/README.md

 # Hi there, I'm Sayantika 👋

-# ML Engineer
+# AI Engineer

-**Network Threat Detection**
+**Evaluation & Reliability for LLM Systems**

-I build production-grade machine learning pipelines.
-My focus bridges classical anomaly detection, robust MLOps practices, and defensive GenAI evaluation.
+I build LLM systems and the evaluation harnesses that tell me whether they're actually working — retrieval, agent design, and measurement I can defend.
+My background is anomaly detection and network security, where the hard problem was never detection.
+It was getting anyone to believe the alerts.

 ### What I've built